EpicOrange/riichi_advanced/documentation/hk.md

 At the beginning of each round, you must declare all flowers/seasons in your hand before making any discards.
 This happens in an initial go-around before the first discard.

+A dead wall is sometimes used.
+The HKOS implementation in Riichi Advanced does not use a dead wall.

 For the yaku table and scoring table, consult [this guide](https://drive.google.com/file/d/1JW_lcSeZKCwOuRwTNwvn7Pd9FCdcz7PQ/view).